betsol/angular-form-validation/docs/api.md

 This module provides several providers in order to configure behavior of it's directives.

-- `formValidationDecorationsProvider` is used to configure decoration of input elements
+- [formValidationDecorationsProvider][decorations-provider] is used to configure decoration of input elements
-- `formValidationErrorsProvider` is used to configure displaying of error messages
+- [formValidationErrorsProvider][errors-provider] is used to configure displaying of error messages

 Below you will find complete documentation for all providers.